DataDog/dd-trace-py/README.md

 ##### Option #2: datadog/dd-trace-py

-Use provide a script to start the [datadog/dd-trace-py](https://hub.docker.com/r/datadog/dd-trace-py) image with volumes mapped correctly for local development:
+Use the provided script to start the [datadog/dd-trace-py](https://hub.docker.com/r/datadog/dd-trace-py) image with volumes mapped correctly for local development: